 For any large power system with long operation time, measurement of pressure, flow rate, and power should be made at relevant points in the system regularly to test the efficiency of operation in order to ensure that the system is operated efficiently.

-Preferably the pump should operate at the best efficiency point (BEP) and in any case not outside the allowable operating range (AOR) defined by the pump manufacturer (see Figure B.1).
+The pump should preferably operate at the best efficiency point (BEP) and in any case not outside the allowable operating range (AOR) defined by the pump manufacturer (see Figure B.1).